Hansel615/betting-service/README.md

 # betting-service

-### this a monorepo that contains the api and the worker
+### this a monorepo that contains the api and the worker bohboh

 #### do not forget to install the dependencies on the root in order to be able to run scripts